Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Dawesville's median income among taxpayers is $52,308.
-The average income in the suburb is $73,986.
-Nationally, the median income is lower at $41,060 and the average is $70,500.
-In Greater Perth, the median income is $60,748 with an average of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Dawesville would be approximately $57,340 (median) and $81,103 (average) as of September 2025.
-Census data reveals that household incomes in Dawesville rank at the 26th percentile, family incomes at the 29th percentile, and personal incomes at the 33rd percentile.
-In terms of income distribution, 27.7% of individuals in Dawesville earn between $1,500 and $2,999 annually (2,522 individuals).
-This is similar to the broader area where this earnings band represents 32.0%.
+The latest postcode level ATO data released for financial year ending June 2023 shows Dawesville's median income among taxpayers is $52,308.
+The average income in Dawesville is $73,986.
+This is higher than the national average but lower compared to Greater Perth's median of $60,748 and average of $80,248.
+Based on Wage Price Index growth of 9.62% since June 2023, current estimates for Dawesville would be approximately $57,340 (median) and $81,103 (average) as of September 2025.
+Census data indicates household incomes in Dawesville rank at the 18th percentile, family incomes at the 26th percentile, and personal incomes at the 33rd percentile.
+In terms of income distribution, 27.7% of individuals earn between $1,500 and $2,999, which is similar to the broader area where this cohort represents 32.0%.
 Housing affordability pressures are severe in Dawesville, with only 83.0% of income remaining after housing costs, ranking at the 32nd percentile nationally.

 Frequently Asked Questions - Income